Parenting Arrangements

 For parents looking to reach their own child support agreement, our expert legal team offers experienced and measured legal guidance and representation in the mediation and/or negotiation process.
 We will ensure you understand your obligations or entitlements and once all parties are satisfied, ensure the document becomes legally binding and enforceable by law.

-Court action regarding child support is fairly restricted and there are specific steps that must be followed.
-Child Support legislation is lengthy and somewhat complex.
+Court action regarding child support is restricted and there are specific steps that must be followed.
+Child Support legislation is lengthy and complex.
 If in doubt as to your child support obligations or entitlements it is prudent to contact our Family Law Solicitors for advice.

-Taking child custody matters to court
+Taking parenting matters to Court

-Family Mediation or Dispute Resolution, is now compulsory in parenting matters.
+Family Mediation or Dispute Resolution, is compulsory in parenting matters.
 Parties must attempt mediation before they can commence court proceedings.
 There are exceptions to compulsory mediation in circumstances of urgency and/or family violence.

 If the matter remains unresolved after mediation is attempted, the Mediator will issue a section 60 I certificate.
 This is a certificate referred to in section 60 I of the Family Law Act, 1975.
 The issue of the certificate then allows a party to commence court action to obtain parenting orders.

-Sometimes in parenting court proceedings, the court will appoint an Independent Children’s Lawyer (“ICL”).
+Sometimes in parenting Court proceedings, the Court will appoint an Independent Children’s Lawyer (“ICL”).
 This is a Solicitor appointed to represent the interests of the children.
-The ICL’s legal costs are met by Legal Aid NSW, although the court can in some circumstances, order the parties to contribute to the costs of the ICL.
+The ICL’s legal costs are met by Legal Aid NSW, although the Court can in some circumstances, order the parties to contribute to the costs of the ICL.

-The court may also order the preparation of a Family Report (prepared by one of the Court’s Family Consultants) or a report by an expert psychiatrist or psychologist.
+The Court may also order the preparation of a Family Report (prepared by one of the Court’s Family Consultants) or a report by an expert psychiatrist or psychologist.

-Parenting court proceedings may take up to two (2) years (sometimes more) to be determined by the court on a final basis.
+Parenting Court proceedings may take up to two (2) years (sometimes more) to be determined by the Court on a final basis.
 Parties are encouraged throughout the process to reach an agreement to ensure their children’s best interests are served and the impact of the court process and parents conflict is lessened as much as possible.

 Often drug use, mental health issues and domestic violence are present in contested parenting matters.
 These additional elements to the matter need specific attention.
 Realistic, honest and empathetic advice and representation from an experienced child custody lawyer are required.